Paombong: American colonial era

-In 1898, the first civilian in the person of Don Victorio de Leon headed the Municipal Government until 1900.
-The seat of the local government was first established at the ground floor of the Paombong Church Convent then popularly called "zaguan".
-It was later transferred to the house of Numerino Lindayag located in Poblacion, then was transferred to the location of the present Rural Health Center I. Eventually it was moved to the place where it is presently located which since has been the seat of the Municipal Government since then.
+In 1898, the first civilian in the person of Don Victorio de León headed the Municipal Government until 1900.
+The seat of the local government was first established on the ground floor of Paombong Church’s clergy house, then popularly called the "zaguán".
+It was later transferred to the house of Numerino Lindayag located in Población, then was transferred to the location of the present Rural Health Center I. Eventually it was moved to the place where it is presently located which since has been the seat of the Municipal Government since then.
 In 1941, the head of the Municipal Government was later on called Municipal Mayor.

 Geography

 Paombong is situated south-west of the province of Bulacan, with a total land area of 46.34 km2.
 It is bounded by the municipality of Calumpit to the north, Malolos to the east, municipality of Hagonoy to the west, and the Manila Bay to the south.
 The municipality is approximately 47 km from Metro Manila, it is a by-pass town and can be accessed via North Luzon Expressway and MacArthur Highway.